shinaegyo/cse15l-lab2/lab2.md

 <img width="807" alt="lab2-add-message1" src="https://github.com/shinaegyo/cse15l-lab2/assets/137027086/5252bed7-2269-4f16-b263-fe5e9bf2f14a">

    The method is handleRequest in the StringServer class.
    The relevant argument is URI as it processes the url which contains the information about the path and query parameters.
-The class fields are 'letters' and 'nums' and the passed-in argument is "I think Stephen Curry will average 32.4 PPG this season because he is the goat" and `int nums` is incremented to 4 because there were three previous messages and now a fourth one is added.
+The class fields are 'letters' and 'nums' and the passed-in argument is "I think Stephen Curry will average 32.4 PPG this season because he is the goat" and `nums` is incremented to 4 because there were three previous messages and now a fourth one is added.
-   The URI as well as the strings and nums changed.
-The URI changes every time I add another message, the number increments to 4 in this case, and a new string(message) is added.
+   The URI as well as the `letters` and `nums` changed.
+The URI changes every time I add another message, the `nums` increments to 4 in this case (but in general represents the current number of messages (or lines)), and the most recent argument after the query is added as a string to `letters`, on a separate line.

    `add-message screenshot`